swcarpentry/website/_posts/2017/02/2017-02-21-uf-program.md

 /idigbio-and-data-carpentry-go-africa) and Santa Clara, [Costa Rica](https://www.idigbio.org/content/software-carpentry- goes-tdwg-and-costa- rica-two-firsts) before the Biodiversity Information Standards conferences in 2015 and 2016.
-He has also served as a mentor to instructors trained during the [South African instructor training](https ://software- carpentry.org/blog/2016/01/a-year-of-swc-in-south-africa.html) and more recently is a member of the formal Carpentry mentorship program providing on-going support to new instructors across the country.
+M. Collins has also served as a mentor to instructors trained during the [South African instructor training](https ://software- carpentry.org/blog/2016/01/a-year-of-swc-in-south-africa.html) and along with D.
+Paul has more recently become a member of the formal Carpentry mentorship program providing on-going support to new instructors across the country.